Guides

 info

-1. In Uniform, edit the composition with the component you want to test.
+1. In Canvas, open a composition with a component you want to test.

 2. Select the component you want to test.